 Introduction

-Laboratories must comply with rigorous new monitoring, recordkeeping, and justification requirements to continue using methylene chloride.
+Laboratories and research areas must comply with rigorous new monitoring, recordkeeping, and justification requirements to continue using methylene chloride.

 Non-laboratory units (e.g., facilities, art departments) using this chemical must transition to approved substances.